uncms-dev/uncms/docs/README.md

 # UnCMS documentation

+!> **Warning**: UnCMS is alpha software.
+It is subject to change at no notice, and version numbers will give no indication of breaking changes until version 1 is released.
+Some functionality might be catastrophically broken.
+At this time, it is recommended only for the brave.

 UnCMS is a collection of Django extensions that add content-management facilities to Django projects.
 It is not a CMS, but rather a toolkit that will help you build one, with an emphasis on speed, simplicity, and familiarity.